iotattw/iot-super-friday/motion-sensor.md

 2. Connect a wire between the `vin` pin of the ESP32 module and the `vcc`/`5v` pin of the motion sensor.
 3. Connect a wire between the `d13` pin of the ESP32 module and the `out` pin of the motion sensor.

-## Software steps

 After connecting the ESP32 module to your laptop:

-1. Set up a new Platform․IO project as described in the [README](README.md#getting-started)
+4. Set up a new Platform․IO project as described in the [README](README.md#getting-started)
-2. Set up the `d4` pin as an "in" pin.
+5. Modify the program to set up the `d13` pin on the ESP32 module as an `INPUT` pin, and then .
 Put the motion sensor inside an enclosed container.
 Use the serial monitor to view the state of the pin when you move your hand in front of the motion sensor.
-3. Use the PIO Home "Libraries" tab to search for and download the [PubSubClient](https://pubsubclient.knolleary.net) library.
+6. Use the PIO Home "Libraries" tab to search for and download the [PubSubClient](https://pubsubclient.knolleary.net) library.
 Have a look at the "mqtt_esp8266" example on the "Examples" tab.
-4. Include the library in your source code and test it out by sending messages to the "hello-world" topic a at `mqtt.svr.ip.addr`.
+7. Include the library in your source code and test it out by sending messages to the "hello-world" topic a at `mqtt.svr.ip.addr`.
-5. Work out how you'll use the `setup` and `loop` methods to detect motion and send messages for "motion detected" and "all clear" events.
+8. Work out how you'll use the `setup` and `loop` methods to detect motion and send messages for "motion detected" and "all clear" events.